gullevek/AmazonIncentives/Readme.md

 If AWS_DEBUG is set to 1 and internal array will be written with debug info.

-The Amazon\Debug\AmazonDebug class handles all this.
+The gulleek\AmazonIncentives\Debug\AmazonDebug class handles all this.

-In the Amazon\AWS\AWS main class the debugger gets set
+In the gulleek\AmazonIncentives\AmazonIncentives main class the debugger gets set
-* setFlag that turns debugger on/off
+* setDebug that turns debugger on/off and if on sets unique id (getId to check)
-* setId (to set unique id for each run)

 New entries can be written with